Celebrate Día de los Muertos in San Antonio

 Skeleton figures, especially elegantly dressed men (catrines) and women (catrinas), remind festival-goers that we are all equal in death.

 Experience this traditional celebration like you never have before.
 Kick off the celebrations October 26 and 27 at the 7th Annual Día de los Muertos, now at Hemisfair, featuring altars, a processional, live music and more.
-Then, on November 1, enjoy a unique river parade, Catrineras on the River.
+Then, on November 1, enjoy a unique river parade, Catrinas on the River.
 During the parade be entertained by La Danza de las Mojigangas in the Arneson River Theatre while Day of the Dead dancers, mariachis and mojigangas or giant dancing puppet figures perform.
 Continue the celebration of life at Día de los Muertos Pearl, with live music, traditional altars created by local and regional artists and more.

-On November 2-3, join in the festivities during Day of the Dead San Antonio in La Villita Historic Art Village.
+On November 2-3, join in the festivities during Day of the Dead San Antonio in La Villita Historic Arts Village.
 Experience the picturesque Altar de Muertos, engage with tradition and get your face painted with the traditional calavera design.
 Children will enjoy hands-on activities in Las Catrinas Plaza including, sugar skull decorating, piñata smashing and a puppet show.
 Shop in a traditional Mercado Artesanal.
 Feed your body and your soul with cuisine from top Mexican chefs in the Barrio Gastronómico.
 Then work off the calories with the Move Your Bones workout or the Running for Life 5k.

 Experience Day of the Dead at this two-day, family-friendly event at Hemisfair.